Sanne/personal-workstation-setup/README.md

 These are my own scripts, meant to setup my environment as I like it.
 Feel free to check, reuse and adapt but at your own risk.

+Now install Ansible, then run the Ansible playbook like this:

+	ansible-playbook -i hosts site.yml